ECB to print 1 trillion euro this year to stem coronavirus rout

 Under pressure to act to bring down borrowing costs for indebted, virus-stricken countries such as Italy, the ECB launched a new, dedicated bond-purchase scheme, bringing its planned purchases for this year to 1.1 trillion euro with the newly agreed buys alone worth 6% of the euro area’s GDP.

-“Extraordinary times require extraordinary action,” ECB President Christine Lagarde said.
+“Extraordinary times require extraordinary action,” ECB President Christine Lagarde said after an emergency policy meeting late on Wednesday.
 “There are no limits to our commitment to the euro.
 We are determined to use the full potential of our tools, within our mandate.”

 The bond purchases will continue until the “crisis phase” of the epidemic is over and non-financial commercial paper will also be included for the first time among eligible assets, the ECB said.